jugmac00/til/all-repos/how-to-restrict-all-repos-to-one-org.md

 ## thanks

-Many thanks to [Anthony](https://twitter.com/codewithanthony) for creating this any many other invaluable tools, and many thanks for being helpful on so many occasions.
+Many thanks to [Anthony](https://twitter.com/codewithanthony) for creating this and many other invaluable tools, and many thanks for being helpful on so many occasions.